connexta/eve/README.md

   - default : (optional) overrides the existing default (client/utils/DefaultData.js) (format needs to match.
 If in doubt, check out DefaultData.js)
   - disable : (optional) disable any edit interaction
   - disableEffect : (optional) disable effect of edit mode (i.e. outline expansion) but still be able to interact in edit mode
+  - disablePopup : (optional) disable dialog to be popup.
+Currently used for EventComponents, MediaComponents and ReleaseVersion as they have either inherent dialog or no need for a dialog.
-  - listvert : (optional) specific for BuildStatus or TeamBuildStatus component to vertically display content
+  - listvert : (optional) specific for BuildStatus component to vertically display content
+  - AdminOnly : (optional) make it editable only if the user is Admin.

 #### Adding new Component
 1. Create a `<component>.js` in client/components with appropriate functions